mini-lang/mini-lang.github.io/author.md

 ---

 # {% avatar WilliamRagstad %} William Rågstad
 Hello!
-I'm William Rågstad, a software developer from Sweden.
+I'm William, a software developer from Sweden.
 I'm really interested in programming languages, and I'm the one working on a the small mini language.

 Here's how you can reach me: